 In a global economy, the ability to communicate with a wide range of people is invaluable.
 Want to brush up on your language skills?
-Current undergraduate students can study a Diploma in Languages alongside any UQ degree.
-Language classes are also offered to students and the public at our Institute of Modern Languages where you can choose from more than 30 different languages
+Current undergraduate students can study a Diploma in Languages alongside any UQ program.
+Language classes are also offered to students and the public at our Institute of Modern Languages where you can choose from more than 25 different languages.

-School of Languages and Cultures languages-cultures.uq.edu.au Institute of Modern Languages iml.ug.edu.au employability.uq.edu.au/getexperiences
+School of Languages and Cultures languages-cultures.ug.edu.au Institute of Modern Languages iml.uq.edu.au